QIRoss/CQRS-and-Event-Sourcing/README.md

-# CRQS and Event Sourcing
+# CQRS and Event Sourcing

 Studies based in day 5-6 of 100 Days System Design for DevOps and Cloud Engineers